 Traditional oatmeal raisin cookies generally are made with flour, butter, oil, and up to several kinds of sugar!
 Delicious?
 Yes.
 Healthy? mmmm not so much.

-How to make oatmeal raisin cookies from scratch (vegan and gluten-free!)
+How to make vegan oatmeal raisin cookies

 - Rolled Oats (Old fashioned oats)– A must for a cookie that requires oatmeal!
 This also replaces any need for flour.
 Be sure to use gluten-free rolled oats to keep this recipe 100% gluten-free.